agarwalsahil2013/ImagePrediction/README.md

 [**ImageAI**](https://github.com/OlafenwaMoses/ImageAI).

 ## Deployed Model on Heroku
 You can test the model on **Heroku** from this [**link**](https://imagepredictiondeploy.herokuapp.com/).
 I had fun testing different images and found some images are better predicted by MobileNetV2 compared to everyone else.
 Please test the model with your desire image.
-I'm sure you'll enjoy too.<br/>
+I'm sure you'll enjoy too.<br>
 <img src="https://github.com/agarwalsahil2013/ImagePrediction/blob/main/Images/ezgif.com-gif-maker.gif" />

 ## Recommendation